Wednesday newsletters always feature a luxury hotel and/or flight review.

 In this review (more info and photos below my Youtube clip & the slideshow):

-The Westin Valencia is the most luxurious hotel in the city, so it is a no-brainer to stay here when you are in Valencia, whether it be for leisure or business.
-And while Westin is not Starwood’s most luxurious brand (St. Regis is one of the most exclusive ultra-luxury hotel brands in the world, followed by W hotels and the Luxury Collection in the more modest luxury segment), this hotel is easily one of the best hotels in its portfolio.
+- The Westin Valencia is the most luxurious hotel in the city, so it is a no-brainer to stay here when you are in Valencia, whether it be for leisure or business.
+And while Westin is not Marriott’s most luxurious brand, this hotel is easily one of the best hotels in its portfolio.

-SPG platinum members have complimentary access to a full breakfast buffet (and not a continental breakfast as is the case in most other Starwood properties).
+- Marriott Bonvoy top tier members have access to a complimentary full breakfast buffet (and not a continental breakfast as is the case in most other Marriott properties).